 8 2022 PSPS implementation and coordination Emergency Preparedness A PSPS implementation requires significantly more coordination with internal and external stakeholders and customers.
-It also requires an increased level of data management, documentation, and tracking to - compliance with all notifications.
-Invest in tools to improve documentation and level of data management, documentation, and tracking to compliance with all notifications.
+It also requires an increased level of data management, documentation, and tracking to maintain - regulatory compliance regarding stakeholder notifications.
+Invest in tools to improve data management, documentation, and tracking of stakeholder notifications to ensure regulatory compliance.
 2024 Section 6.5 9 2022 CRC locations for communities Emergency Preparedness Collaboration with public safety partners is required for continuous evaluation of CRC locations and services to lessen the impact to customers and communities in a PSPS event.
 Continue partnering with public safety partners and community-based organizations.
 Ongoing Section 8.4.3.2 10 2021/2022 Communication form PacifiCorp to customers.
 Community Outreach and Engagement Direct engagement with tribal leaders assists the company to assist tribal members in need with generators.
 Customer surveys showed that PacifiCorp remained the primary source for wildfire preparedness information.
 Continue direct and regular communications with communities within PacifiCorp's service territory.
 Implemented in 2022 and ongoing from 2023 through 2025.
 Section 8.5.4 and Section 8.4.3.2